danforthcenter/plantcv/docs/shift.md

 **returns** image after shift

 - **Parameters:**
-    - img - Input image
+    - img - RGB or grayscale image data
     - number - number of rows or columns to add
     - side - "top", "bottom", "right", "left" where to add the rows or columns
 - **Context:**